The Office of Diversity Programs staff is here to help. Find out more about us below.

 Alumni Endowed Professor of Medicine, Division of Nephrology

-Dr. Ross is associate dean for diversity at Washington University School of Medicine and professor of medicine in the Nephrology Division.
-Over the past two decades he has recruited and developed a diverse workforce of medical students, residents and faculty while promoting health equity locally, nationally and globally through collaborations with the Centers for Disease Control and Prevention (CDC), and public health officials in Ethiopia, Haiti, and South Africa.
-He is currently assisting the development of an undergraduate program in public health in northern Haiti.
-As a public health and health policy expert, Dr. Ross focuses on systems integration and conceptual frameworks to reduce health-care disparities.
-He is a co-founder of the Barnes-Jewish Hospital Center for Diversity and Cultural Competence and served on the task force that created the Washington University Institute for Public Health, while serving as co-director of the new MD/MPH program.
-He is vice chair of the Washington University Commission on Diversity and Inclusion.
-He has been instrumental in redesigning local access to health care for the underserved as the founder of the Saturday Neighborhood Health Clinic and co-founder of Casa de Salud Latino Health Center.
-Dr. Ross is also a founding member of the Collegiate School of Medicine and Bioscience, a magnet health professions high school in St. Louis.
+Will Ross, MD, MPH, is associate dean for diversity, principal officer for community partnerships, and alumni endowed professor of medicine in the Nephrology Division at Washington University School of Medicine.
+For over twenty-five years Dr. Ross has developed innovative medical school pipeline programs and recruited and developed a diverse workforce of medical students, residents and faculty.
+He has promoted health equity locally, nationally and globally through collaborations with the Centers for Disease Control and Prevention, and public health officials in Ethiopia and Haiti.
+He recently co-developed an undergraduate program in public health in Haiti.
+As a public health and health policy leader, Dr. Ross focuses on systems integration and conceptual frameworks to reduce health-care disparities.
+He is a co-founder of the Barnes-Jewish Hospital Center for Diversity and Cultural Competence (now the BJC Office of Diversity, Equity and Inclusion) and served on the task force that created the Washington University Institute for Public Health, while serving as co-director of the new MD/MPH program.
+He served as vice chair of the Washington University Commission on Diversity and Inclusion.
+Within the St. Louis community, he has been instrumental in redesigning local access to health care for the underserved as the founder of the former Saturday Free Health Clinic and co-founder of Casa de Salud Latino Health Center.
+Dr. Ross is also advisory board chair and founding member of the Collegiate School of Medicine and Bioscience, a magnet health professions high school in St. Louis.

 Read a message from Dr. Ross addressing diversity at the university »